 Venue: Morecambe Town Hall - MTH.
 View directions

-Minutes of meeting held on 19 September 2012 (previously circulated).
+Minutes of the Meeting held on 4th August, 2021 (previously circulated).

-Items of Urgent Business authorised by the Chairman
+Items of Urgent Business authorised by the Chair

 Declarations of Interest